Review was updated on 27 July 2020

 TPG Broadband Review

 TPG is now one of the most important names in Aussie telecommunications.
 So why is TPG a force to be reckoned with?
 They built their reputation on the basis of their excellent quality broadband and they keep investing more to improve their offerings.
 They’ve gained favour with over two million Australian customers – an amount which grows year after year.
 They offer excellent package deals with cheap landline add-ons for national, mobile and international calls.

 Then there’s the speed.
 Plenty of telcos promise to bring the speed – trust us, we’ve seen it all! – but actions, of course, speak much louder than words in the telecommunications industry.
 TPG’s speed is second to none – and don’t just take our word for it.
-They were named as one of Australia’s two best broadband providers for download speed during peak hours by the Australian Competition and Consumer Commission in 2018.
+They were named as one of Australia’s three best broadband providers for download speed during peak hours by the Australian Competition and Consumer Commission in 2020.
 ACCC awards are given independently and are hard to come by, so if you’re an internet user that has a need for speed, you may have found the provider for you.

 Not sure if you need the speed – or have any other specific questions you want answered?
 We’ve gone through all of TPG’s offerings and reviewed their history to break down what you need to know about the provider.
 Read on to see what we’ve discovered!

 What is TPG Broadband?

 Plenty of things really, but if we were forced to name one then it would have to be the speed.
 TPG Broadband boasts the fastest internet in Australia – a claim that has been independently verified – and their continued investment means they’re only going to increase the velocity in the coming years.